-Say a child falls out a second-story window.
+Say a child falls off the playground.
 She didn't lose consciousness, but her leg is bent where it shouldn't be — it's obviously broken.
 Her dad drives her to the nearest emergency department, where they perform a full-body CT scan in three seconds.

 "It's fast," says Kari Hayes, MD, a pediatric radiologist at Children's Hospital Colorado, "But just because it's fast doesn't mean you should do it."

 The problem with full-body CT scans for kids